jfath/mythmunge/README.md

  Precedence: command line, config file, defaults from mythmunge

  Example MythTV user job to remove commercials and place new recording in DVR directory:
-   mythmunge.sh "%DIR%/%FILE%" "fileop=new,remcom=yes,newdir=/mnt/myvids/DVR"
+   "mythmunge.sh "%DIR%/%FILE%" "fileop=new,remcom=yes,newdir=/mnt/myvids/DVR""

  Example of OPTION used to transcode to x264 video with mp3 audio
-   acodec=libmp3lame,acodecargs=-ac 2 -ar 48000 -ab 128k,vcodec=libx264,vcodecargs=-preset ultrafast
+   "acodec=libmp3lame,acodecargs=-ac 2 -ar 48000 -ab 128k,vcodec=libx264,vcodecargs=-preset ultrafast"

  Example of OPTION used to log a message including the new file name as a postcmd
    "fileop=new,newdir=/my/vids,postcmd=echo \"finished %{NEWFILE}\" >/home/mongo/mythmunge/post.log"

- Example of OPTION used to add unique episode number to a new file than doesn't look up in TheTVDB "tvdblookup=no,nameformat=%T - s00e%u - %E"
+ Example of OPTION used to add unique episode number to a new file than doesn't look up in TheTVDB
+   "tvdblookup=no,nameformat=%T - s00e%u - %E"

 #Config file format

 nolookup=showtitle
-options=
+options=key=value,key2=value2

 multiple lines of nolookup= are allowed and nolookup=* is also allowed to force no lookup for any show